furkatgofurov7/network-cli/README.md

 ```

-Which will return ns for github.com:
+Which will return Name server for github.com:

 ```
 dns1.p08.nsone.net.